SameOldNick/SameOldWebsite/README.md

  * Connect on LinkedIn: Nick Profile
  * Subscribe to the Newsletter: Stay Updated

-## 💽 Installing Same Old Website
+## 💽 More Information

-Installation instructions are located in the [INSTALL.md](INSTALL.md) file.
+Check out the [wiki](https://github.com/SameOldNick/SameOldWebsite/wiki) for more information, such as installing, contributing, etc.